evilguest/linq2d/README.md

 Now we're adding the contents of two arrays to each other.
 Unlike the traditional Linq, Linq2d does not require any kind of joins - it aligns the inputs to each other, and requires them to be of the same size.
 Size difference would be reported as an `ArgumentException` at the run time.

 ### Relative Access
-Having an access only to the "current" values of the processed arrays would be boring and too restrictive.
+Having an access only to the "current" elements of the arrays being processed would not be expressive enough.
 Linq2d range variables can do more than that.
 Let's compute a simple filter known as "C4" - arithmetic mean of the array element neighbours:
 ```csharp
 var sample = new[,] { { 4, 4, 4}, { 4, 4, 4 } , { 4, 4, 4 }};
 var q = from s in sample select (s[-1, 0] + s[1, 0] + s[0, -1] + s[0, 1]) / 4; // ouch!